Deontay Wilder: Wilder vs. Ortiz II

 In a rematch of their 2018 fight, Wilder faced Luis Ortiz again on November 23, 2019, winning by seventh-round knockout to retain his WBC heavyweight title after being behind on all three of the judges' scorecards 58–56 and 59–55 (twice).
 After the fight, Wilder was full of praise for his opponent, calling Ortiz "the most dangerous heavyweight in the division" and "an amazing fighter".
 Ortiz was ranked #3 by the WBC at the time.
 Wilder's knockout of Ortiz was selected as the winner of The Ring Magazine Knockout of The Year award for 2019.

 His rematch with Ortiz had been the sixth time Wilder had fought a boxer who was ranked in the global heavyweight top ten by BoxRec within a year of the bout.
 The others were Malik Scott (KO 1), Bermane Stiverne (UD 12), Luis Ortiz in their first match (TKO 10), Tyson Fury (SD 12), and Dominic Breazeale (KO 1).

-The win marked Wilder's tenth successful consecutive defense of his heavyweight title, tying Muhammad Ali's 10 consecutive defenses.
+The win marked Wilder's tenth successful consecutive defense of his heavyweight title, matching Muhammad Ali's record of 10 consecutive defenses.
 Wilder was happy to accomplish the feat: "It feels amazing.
 Muhammad Ali is one of my idols".
 Wilder and Ali's feat is only bettered by Joe Louis, Larry Holmes, Wladimir Klitschko and Tommy Burns.
 Wilder failed to surpass Ali's total, as he went on to lose his next fight.